media-of-langue/LexicalTranslationCounter/README.md

 # Lexical Translation Counter

 ## The Repository

-This repository provides ”Lexical Translation Counter” to produce the material for "[Media of Langue](http://www.media-of-langue.org)".

 ”Lexical Translation Counter” is a function that counts and writes down the fact ’That word was translated into this word.’

 In other words, this function has the following inputs and outputs: